DFE-Digital/find-a-tuition-partner/README.md

 ### Exporting anonymised enquiry data

-There is a bash script which will export enquiry and response data to a CSV for analysis.
+There is a bash script (so will need MacOS, Linux, or WSL) which will export enquiry and response data to a CSV for analysis.

 This uses conduit to connect to the production database in ready only mode from the local machine, and then runs some SQL to export the required data.